silexlabs/silex-cms/README.md

 This is a Silex plugin to make Eleventy layouts visually with integration of any GraphQL API, allowing for a streamlined, code-free development process

+> This plugin requires you to use 11ty v3.0.0 or higher in your project

 Links

 * [User docs](https://docs.silex.me/en/user/cms)